 Jackson Hole is a unique valley nestled between Gros Ventre and Teton mountains.
-The valley, which stretches for 50 miles (80 km) along the eastern side of the Tetons, is one of the best leaf-peeping destinations of the American West.
+The valley, which stretches for 50 mi (80 km) along the eastern side of the Tetons, is one of the best leaf-peeping destinations of the American West.

 One of the greatest ways to indulge in fall foliage magic is to visit the Jackson Hole ski resort and take an aerial tram or gondola from Teton Village.
-The 12-minute ride will take you to the elevation of 4,139 vertical feet (1,261 m).
+The 12-minute ride will take you to the elevation of 4,139 ft (1,261 m).
 360-degree views of Jackson Hole valley and the mountains will surely blow your mind!

 Grand Teton National Park

 Grand Teton National Park is a dream fall destination.
 Its top fall foliage spots include Oxbow Bend, a scenic overlook at the crescent-shaped section of the Snake River.
-One of the most photographed spots in the park, Oxbow Bend looks breathtaking in the fall due to the abundance of quacking aspens and cottonwoods with mountains on the backdrop.
+One of the most photographed spots in the park, Oxbow Bend looks breathtaking in the fall due to the abundance of quaking aspens and cottonwoods with mountains on the backdrop.
 Snake River Overlook is another beautiful point off highway US-191 with stunning views of the Jackson River Valley and gorgeous Tetons.
 You won't regret a trip to Schwabacher’s Landing, a scenic area on the Snake River, which can be reached by I-89.
 The area is used by anglers and river rafters and features trailheads for several hikes.
 Take a walk along Snake River or even a scenic float to enjoy the abundance of cottonwoods and perfect reflection views.

 Yellowstone National Park

 Yellowstone is famous not only for its fall colors but also for wildlife, which is most active in the fall.
 Mammoth Hot Springs, located south of the North entrance, is one of the best fall destinations in the park.
 It's the best place to hear bull elk bulging during the rut.
 Mammoth Hot Springs terraces look beautiful when dotted with colorful shrubs.
 Picturesque Lewis River with its geysers and scenic Lewis River Canyon is located in southern Yellowstone.
-The lower section of the river, near Lewis River Falls, is especially beautiful due to old-growth fir and cedar forest with patches of deciduous trees.
+The lower section of the river, near Lewis River Falls, is especially beautiful due to old-growth fir and cedar forests with patches of deciduous trees.